 Assignment Sample On International Business Environment of European Union

 It is an organization of 27 countries and it was developed by Maastricht Treaty on 1st November 1993.
 It is an economic and political union between European countries that makes policies related to economies, societies, laws and security.
 European Union is helpful for smaller nations to face challenges such as economic growth and negotiations with larger countries (Dedman, 2010).
 It is the largest trade bloc in the world that has more people than the US and it exports and imports more goods than any other country in the world.
-The European Union is the first general purpose international organization that was created by collecting of some policies under the European communities (Morrison, 2002).
+The European Union is the first general-purpose international organization that was created by collecting some policies under the European communities (Morrison, 2002).
 The result of this pooling was an innovative type of organization that was formed by the voluntary transfer of some powers by its member states.
 Member states decided to exercise their powers jointly at higher level.

 Origin of European Union